Jose Lopez, President of Barlop Inc. Describes Why This Solution Is in High Demand

 The fact that this new technology is new makes it more difficult for the average employee to understand and use effectively.
 The level of demand and sophistication from today’s businesses are driving up complexity.
-Distinct disciplines or specialties are emerging in a variety of technology related areas such as telephony, desktop, network, application and database support.
-The breadth and depth of technology an organization requires immediately places the resources at a small to mid-sized businesses (SMBs) at a distinct disadvantage.
+Distinct disciplines or specialities are emerging in a variety of technology related areas such as telephony, desktop, network, application and database support.
+The breadth and depth of technology an organisation requires immediately places the resources at a small to mid-sized businesses (SMBs) at a distinct disadvantage.

 3. Insufficient Solutions

 Traditional support options such as a one man IT consultant, or a one or two person in-house IT department cannot effectively handle the occasional network breakdowns that are bound to occur.
 This is especially true when compared to a team of external resources that proactively monitor the SMB’s installed technology at all times.

 An IDC study reinforces the notion of lack of process, showing that 78% of all IT downtime is caused by change.
 If you could simply eliminate change from the computing environment, you would substantially decrease the risk.
 Unfortunately, most SMBs lack the procedures, documentation standards, and scope of work, which often results in major disruption and downtime.